 An unintended irony is that, as this overpowering mass of metal lumbers through its various destinations, one gets the sense of being in on the ultimate throwback conspiracy –a blunt, closed-circuit, land-line, rotary-dial mode of transportation with absolute disdain for modern efficiencies; a semblance of a perceived past order which, one assumes, makes up a large part of the nostalgia related to the experience of train travel.
 Ultimately, it is a blatant, crude, analog intrusion into the open-ended, self-invented, cosmically aligned, pristine self-regard of 21st Century digital Kalifornia.
 The finger sticking it to the digit, so to speak.

-On the sunny side though, a San Diego-Los Angeles train ride does have a few moments of visual worth, especially the trek between San Diego and San Clemente, where the the tracks hug -most of the time- the coastal beaches and communities of Southern Kalifornia.
+On the sunny side though, a San Diego-Los Angeles train ride does have a few moments of visual worth, especially the trek between San Diego and San Clemente, where the tracks hug –most of the time– the beaches and coastal communities of Southern Kalifornia.

 A veritably dynamic experience is the eye opening non-sequitur, straight into Union Station and the molting, melting, molding mass of humanity that is downtown Los Angeles; a full-fledged immersion into an environment that save for a few exceptions, challenges all commonly-held assumptions of demographic diversity and integration.

 Also enticing was a dangling carrot in the form of a Chinatown lunch in downtown Los Angeles, which was the original purpose of this rail-bound endeavor.
 One is known to suffer untoward indignities and affronts to one’s fuddy-duddy personality, when the promise and the premise of a Chinese food experience is at stake.
 One did have to endure the railway sufferance, but the meal and the Chinatown experience evened out the balance.

 There was of course, the matter of the return trip.
 That train journey into the dark side is best left for other ruminations.